sleepjie/Valanar/Valanar Superdocument.md

 Living in the labyrinthine depths of the Worldcaves has sharpened the Enadriel’s proprioception—their internal sense of balance, position, and spatial orientation.
 They have an acute awareness of their physical positioning, adjusting reflexively to any change in terrain or movement; this sensitivity allows them to move with confidence through the darkest, most precarious environments, from treacherous cave systems to narrow cliff ledges.
 Even with their limited eyesight, Enadriel can "feel" the presence of walls, ledges, or shifting ground through subtle changes in air pressure and vibrations underfoot, a kind of sensory intuition that allows them to navigate as if they could see.
 This skill is so ingrained that many Enadriel prefer environments others might find disorienting, giving them a natural advantage in places where heightened sensory awareness is key.
 ##### Heritage & History
+###### The Fane
 The Enadriel, like their Ende’hel kin, trace their origins to The Fane, the consecrated homeland gifted to the Seren'el by Seradriel during the Age of Mist.
 Once a unified race, the Seren'el thrived in this sacred land, building societies deeply influenced by their divine creator.
 However, the seeds of division were sown as differing ideologies and external threats began to fracture their unity, culminating in the Enadriel's exile and transformation into the people they are known as today.

 The Serenadriel, one of the two original branches of Seradriel’s first children, were revered among the Seren'el for their longevity, wisdom, and their unparalleled connection to their creator.
 Alongside their kin, the Serende’hel, they guided and nurtured the younger generations of Elves in The Fane, shaping the early foundations of their society.
 Their lifespans stretched over millennia, granting them an almost mythic status among their Ende’hel and Enadriel progeny, who viewed their firstborn ancestors as living embodiments of Seradriel’s divine will.

 Within this exalted lineage arose Nashandra, a Serenadriel whose influence and ambition would redefine her people’s destiny.
 Unlike many of her kin who adhered to Seradriel’s teachings of balance and stewardship, Nashandra believed the world demanded strength and decisive action.
 Her long life afforded her a perspective that transcended generations and she viewed the Serende’hel’s cautious diplomacy as naïve and their reliance on manipulation as a betrayal of Seradriel’s ideals.
+###### Civil War
+Her repeated incursions against Orcish settlements sparked outrage among the council, dividing loyalties and ideology.
+In 410BR, civil war erupted between the Enadriel, consisting of Nashandra’s followers, and the Serende’hel loyalists.
+Though Nashandra commanded veteran forces and held divine lineage, her campaign ultimately faltered.
+Defeated in 400BR, she and her followers were exiled from the Fane.

+###### Exile To Nydessa
+Fleeing south to the Ancient Isles, they landed in Nydessa—only to be met with immediate hostility from the native Orc population.
+Ravaged and scattered, Nashandra turned to darker powers.
+She forged pacts with Ilya and Svasna, the Twin Serpents of the Worldcaves, binding her people to new patrons and magical protections.
+With their guidance, she oversaw the construction of **Tae’eel**, a bastion of Enadriel authority and the heart of their society.

+Over the next two centuries, Nashandra reigned with increasing authoritarianism, reshaping the Enadriel into a matriarchal theocracy.
+Her laws became scripture, her voice prophecy.
+The worship of the Twin Serpents became central to Enadriel identity, eclipsing even Seradriel’s influence.

 ##### Society
 An Enadriel's upbringing is often marked by a rigorous and disciplined approach, emphasising martial prowess and strategy from a young age.
 Their education system, involving extensive training and boarding schools, reflects the society's value on preparedness and strength.